Skip to main content

 Appendix: Case Study in Data-Driven Transformation

-Our client is a major public school district in the U.S. with more than 30,000 students and a ballooning transportation budget.
+Our client is a major public school district in the U.S. catering to more than 30,000 students.
+Chosen driver pay model is time-based (clock-in and clock-out).
+Finance has been challenged with a ballooning transportation budget in the past three years.
 Despite initiatives to increase the number of drivers and improve routes and the bus system, a substantial gap between projected and actual expenses continued to weigh on financials, presumably due to driver inefficiencies.

 Context